 For all transfers where a Serious Job Seeker Incident Report was in place at the time of the transfer the receiving Provider will be notified via email through their Provider Lead.

-Effective from: 10 October 2022 Page 60 of 61 The transfer reason 'Transfer as a Result of a Serious Incident' can only be actioned by the Department.
+The transfer reason 'Department Administration Transfer (DAT)' can only be actioned by the Department.